micnews/story-json-to-video/README.md

 This package requires [node.js](https://nodejs.org), version 8 or later.

-This package depends on [node-canvas](https://github.com/Automattic/node-canvas), which requires Cairo, Pango and librsvg to be installed on the system. librsvg is optional for svg rendering.
+This package depends on [node-canvas](https://github.com/Automattic/node-canvas), which requires Cairo, Pango, libpng, libjpeg, giflib and librsvg to be installed on the system. librsvg is optional for svg rendering.
 See https://github.com/Automattic/node-canvas#installation.

 Example for macOS: